enthought/mayavi/docs/source/tvtk/README.txt

    [-1.
 2. 3.]

 It is important to note that it is perfectly safe to delete the reference to the numpy array since this array is actually cached safely to eliminate nasty problems.
-This memory is freed when the VTK array is garbage collected.
+This memory is freed when the VTK array is garbage collected and when either the next numpy array is converted or when a TVTK object is gc'd.
+The cache can also be explicitly cleaned of unused references by calling `enthought.tvtk.array_handler.clean_cache()`.
 Saving a reference to the numpy array also ensures that the numpy array cannot be resized (this could have disastrous effects).

 However, there are exceptions to this behaviour of using "views" of